 Rent a car for the day and embark on your road trip early, so that you get to at least see Ersfjordbotn and Sommarøy as described in the first itinerary above.
 Then make your way to Brensholmen to catch the ferry to Botnhamn on Senja (which only runs between April and August!).

 On Senja, you should definitely check out the beautiful beach at Ersfjord (Ersfjord, Senja - not to confuse with Ersfjordbotn, Kvaløya), the wooden walking trail at the coast at Tungeneset, as well as the viewing platform at Bergsbotn.
-Make sure to bring food and drinks for a picnic as you won’t find many cafes or restaurants along the route.
+You could, of course, spend more than just a day on the island and go on even more hikes if you have the time!

-When returning back to Tromsø via Kvaløya, make sure to take the “southern” route to experience the rock carvings and open-air museum at Hella before getting back to the city!
+If returning back to Tromsø from a day trip via Kvaløya, make sure to take the “southern” route to experience the rock carvings and open-air museum at Hella before getting back to the city!

 DAY 4 to 10: